softwaremill/ox/doc/oxapp.md

 ## Additional configuration

-All `ox.OxApp` instances can be configured by overriding the `def settings: AppSettings` method.
-For now `AppSettings` contains only the `gracefulShutdownExitCode` setting that allows one to decide what exit code should be returned by the application once it gracefully shutdowns after it was interrupted (for example Ctrl+C was pressed by the user).
+All `ox.OxApp` instances can be configured by overriding the `def settings: Settings` method.
+For now `Settings` contains only the `gracefulShutdownExitCode` setting that allows one to decide what exit code should be returned by the application once it gracefully shutdowns after it was interrupted (for example Ctrl+C was pressed by the user).